Attachment Full Size Full Wp Image 637

 • Mixing medications with alcohol for a high

-If people with a dual diagnosis, such as depression and substance use disorder, receive treatment in a depression treatment program, they can find help for their substance use.
+If teen boys with a dual diagnosis, such as depression and substance use disorder, receive treatment in a depression treatment program, they can find help for their substance use.
 At our depression treatment center in NC, a professional therapist evaluates every client’s situation and guides them through the proper therapy and treatment for healing.
 Some evidence-based treatments that are particularly helpful for dual diagnosis are:

 Family Therapy